-Pitocin is a synthetic form of oxytocin, a hormone produced by the body during labor to induce strong, long-lasting uterine contractions.
-It is commonly administered via intravenous infusion as a supplement to start uterine contractions, speed up labor, or decrease time between contractions.
-Contractions induced with Pitocin are stronger and last longer than contractions that are not induced.
+Pitocin is a synthetic form of oxytocin, which is a hormone produced by the body during labor to induce strong, long-lasting, frequent uterine contractions.
+Pitocin is commonly administered via intravenous infusion as a supplement to start uterine contractions, speed up labor, or decrease time between contractions.
 Pitocin misuse is a risk to the baby’s health when it interferes with healthy uterine contractions.
-The uterus must contract and relax with a specific rhythm of contractions and relaxations to deliver enough oxygen to the baby during labor.
-If contractions are too strong, last too long, or occur too frequently, the placenta does not have time to replenish oxygen supply, putting the baby at risk for oxygen deprivation-related injuries like hypoxic-ischemic encephalopathy (HIE) and birth asphyxia.
-The effects of Pitocin are unpredictable and highly variable – one dose might not have any effect in one person but will cause hyperstimulation in another.
-Pitocin is the drug most commonly linked to preventable adverse effects in childbirth, and is recommended for use only for unplanned emergency inductions where continuing the pregnancy poses a health risk to either mother or child.
+The uterus must contract and relax with a specific rhythm in order to adequately pass oxygen to the placenta, and ultimately to the baby.
+If contractions are too strong, last too long, or occur too frequently, the placenta does not have time to replenish oxygen supply, putting the baby at risk for oxygen deprivation-related injuries like hypoxic-ischemic encephalopathy (HIE) or birth asphyxia.
+The effects of Pitocin are unpredictable and highly variable – one dose might not have any effect in one person, but will cause hyperstimulation in another.
+Pitocin is the drug most commonly linked to preventable adverse effects in childbirth.